amlanacharya/Agent/module1/lessons/lesson4.md

 - Handle natural language inputs and generate appropriate responses
 - Test and validate agent functionality

+In this module, we've built a complete Personal Task Manager by:
+- Creating the core agent architecture with the sense-think-act loop
+- Implementing task management functionality (create, update, delete, query)
+- Adding user preference management
+- Building comprehensive testing and validation

 You now have a solid foundation in agent fundamentals that you can build upon in future modules.

+---

+> 💡 **Note on LLM Integration**: This module uses simulated agent responses for demonstration purposes.
+In a real implementation, the agent would typically leverage a Large Language Model for more sophisticated natural language understanding and generation capabilities.

+---

+Happy coding! 🚀

 ---